amtune/Horiseon/README.md

-# Challenge 1
+# Challenge 1 - AMTune

- Homework Cha
+Homework Challenge 1 for bootcamp.
+Edited html to reflect more accessible terminology.